core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * If the 'p' bit is set to 0 (FS mode), the updateCtx() function used to derive CTX\_TEMP or CTX\_NEW considers as input CTX\_OLD, meaning the current OSCORE Security Context shared with the other peer as is.
 In particular, CTX\_OLD includes Latest Master Secret as OSCORE Master Secret and Latest Master Salt as OSCORE Master Salt.

 * If the 'p' bit is set to 1 (no-FS mode), the updateCtx() function used to derive CTX\_TEMP or CTX\_NEW considers as input CTX\_BOOTSTRAP, that is it derives a new OSCORE Security Context using the Bootstrap Master Secret as OSCORE Master Secret and Bootstrap Master Salt as OSCORE Master Salt.
 Thus, every execution of KUDOS in no-FS mode between these two peers considers the same pair (Master Secret, Master Salt) in the OSCORE Security Context CTX\_BOOTSTRAP provided as input to the updateCtx() function, hence the impossibility to achieve forward secrecy.

+   Note that this means that in the state machine described in sechtion {#ssec-state-machine}, any derived OSCORE Security Context created for protection or unprotection of a KUDOS message where the 'p' bit is set to 1 will take CTX\_BOOTSTRAP as input to updateCtx().

 A peer determines to run KUDOS either in FS or no-FS mode with another peer as follows.